DrakeRyzer/DrakeSW5E/Species/Droid/Droid, Class I/Index.md

 **Designations (Names).** 2MED2 (Toomedtoo), GH-7 (Geeaych-Seven), TX-20 (Tee-Ex Twenty)

 ## Class I Droid Traits
-In addition to the traits of a [droid](https://drakeryzer.github.io/DrakeSW5E/Species/Droid/), as a class I droid, you also have the following special traits.
+In addition to the traits of a [droid](https://drakeryzer.github.io/DrakeSW5E/Species/Droid/), as a class I droid you also have the following special traits.

 ***Ability Score Increase.*** <br>
 Your Intelligence score increases by 2, and your Wisdom or Charisma score increases by 1.

 ***Languages.*** <br>
-You can speak, read, and write Galactic Basic and one additional language of your choice.
+You can speak, read, and write Galactic Basic.
 You can process and understand spoken and written Binary, but you can not speak it.

 ***Speed.*** <br>
 Your base walking speed is 25 feet.